 Infection Control Coursework

-LPNs practicing in New York must take part in and complete infection control coursework every four years.
-Graduates of NYSED-approved LPN programs completed this coursework while in school, so they will not need to retake it until four years after initial licensure.
+LPNs practicing in New York must complete infection control coursework every four years.
+Graduates of NYSED-approved LPN programs complete this coursework while in school, so they will not need to retake it until four years after initial licensure.
 If the nature of your nursing work does not require up-to-date knowledge of infection control, you can request an exemption.
 The state provides a list of approved coursework providers.

 To receive licensure and first registration through the NYSED, you must submit a payment of $143.
 If seeking a limited permit, the cost is $35.
 When making payment, it’s important that you follow the set rules.
 The department does not accept cash payments.
 If you apply for licensure online, you must pay by credit card.
 If you submit your application via mail, you can provide a personal check or money order made out to the New York State Education Department.

 License Renewal & Continuing Education

 While your license never expires (except in the case of being suspended, annulled, revoked, or surrendered), you must renew your registration certificate every three years.
 This can be done through the New York State Board of Nursing and requires a $73 renewal fee.
 When renewing your registration certificate the first time, the next renewal deadline will be moved to align with your birth month.
 If your registration expires, you cannot resume nursing practice until it is renewed.

 Salary and Job Outlook for LPNs in New York

 Before committing to an LPN job, make sure the salary and job outlook work for your professional goals.
 We answer some common questions about both factors below.